 State and Statute: Minnesota, Stats. §§ 260E et seq.

-Mandatory Reporters: A person who knows or has reason to believe a child is being neglected or physically or sexually abused, or has been neglected or physically or sexually abused within the preceding three years, and who is (1) a professional who is engaged in the practice of the healing arts, social services, psychological or psychiatric treatment, child care, education, or (2) "employed as a member of the clergy and received the information while engaged in ministerial duties, provided that a member of the clergy is not required by this subdivision to report information that is otherwise privileged."
+Mandatory Reporters: A person who knows or has reason to believe a child is being neglected or physically or sexually abused, or has been maltreated … or had been maltreated within the preceding three years, and who is (1) a professional who is engaged in the practice of the healing arts, social services, psychological or psychiatric treatment, child care, education, or (2) “employed as a member of the clergy and received the information while engaged in ministerial duties, provided that a member of the clergy is not required by this subdivision to report information that is otherwise privileged.”
 [260E.06(subd.
 1)]

 How and Where to Report: To the local welfare agency, agency responsible for assessing or investigating the report, police department, county sheriff, tribal social services agency, or tribal police department.
-[626.556(3)(a)]
+[260E.06(subd.
+1)(a)]

 Timeline to Report: Immediately (“as soon as possible but in no event longer than 24 hours”) [260E.03(subd.
 9) and 260E.06(subd.
 1)]